Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-eL_rlab3pD0.md

 ### Transcript

-> official coffee when, that's not something we've actually tried to do i there's a lot of youtubers that do like their own coffee brand yeah i don't know what's up with that yeah we'll see we'll chuck it on the pile me and jace have a bigger one though
+> official coffee when, that's not something we've actually tried to do I there's a lot of youtubers that do like their own coffee brand yeah I don't know what's up with that yeah we'll see we'll chuck it on the pile me and jace have a bigger one though
 >
 > [Music]
 >